o1-labs/proof-systems/book/src/specs/kimchi.md

 #### Xor

-`Xor16` - Chainable XOR constraints for words of multiples of 16 bits.
+`Xor` - Chainable XOR constraints for words of multiples of N bits.

 * This circuit gate is used to constrain that `in1` xored with `in2` equals `out`
-* The length of `in1`, `in2` and `out` must be the same and a multiple of 16bits.
+* The length of `in1`, `in2` and `out` must be the same and a multiple of N bits.
 * This gate operates on the `Curr` and `Next` rows.

 It uses three different types of constraints:

-* copy          - copy to another cell (32-bits)
+* copy          - copy to another cell
-* plookup       - xor-table plookup (4-bits)
+* plookup       - xor-table plookup (N bits)
 * decomposition - the constraints inside the gate

-The 4-bit nybbles are assumed to be laid out with `0` column being the least significant nybble.
+The N-bit nybbles are assumed to be laid out with `0` column being the least significant set of bits.
 Given values `in1`, `in2` and `out`, the layout looks like this:

 | Column |          `Curr`  |          `Next`  |